 - Look into TUEs.
 A TUE, or Therapeutic Use Exemption, enables an athlete to take a prohibited substance for documented medical needs.
 High-level athletes must apply for a TUE before taking a prohibited substance.
 Other athletes may only need a TUE if they are tested and return a positive result.

-In an emergency, your health comes first.
-Always get the medical treatment you need.
+- In an emergency, always get the medical treatment you need.
+Your health comes first.

 Unless provided otherwise in the rules of an International Federation or the ruling body of the event in question, an In-Competition period is defined as “The period commencing at 11:59 p.m. on the day before a Competition in which the Athlete is scheduled to participate through the end of such Competition and the Sample collection process related to such Competition”